 An internal link is when you link to another one of your blog posts.
 A good example of internal links is the related posts section many blogs have.

-A tried and true SEO strategy is building external links, but far too often we ignore building internal links to our own content.
+A tried and true SEO strategy is building external links, but far too often we ignore on-page SEO.
+One of the best ways to improve your on-page SEO is to build internal links to your best content.

 Here’s why you need to be building internal links: